 Marissa is an electrical engineer, and has experience litigating a wide range of technologies, including semiconductor packaging, digital camera technology, internet communications, software, and medical devices.
-She has extensive experience in wireless and cellular communications.
+She has extensive experience in wireless and cellular communications, including a deep understanding of wireless standards, such as LTE, WCDMA, CDMA, GSM, WiFi, and other wireless technologies.

 Prior to practicing law, Marissa was a practicing engineer.
 Marissa spent several years in the industrial automation industry, where she gained experience primarily in industrial networking and networking infrastructure, with a focus on industrial ethernet.
 She also has engineering experience in telecommunications, where she focused on both wired and wireless communications.